pouriavj/capital-quiz/README.md

 ## 🔑 Database Authentication

 The app connects to PostgreSQL using a username and password.
-Replace the placeholders with your credentials:
+Open `index.js` and Replace the placeholders with your credentials:

 ```js